Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 Learning any language is not walking in a park, and it does take a lot of time, but it is entirely achievable.

-As Paulo Coelho once said, ‘When you want something, all the universe conspires in helping you to achieve it.’
+As Paulo Coelho once said, ‘When you want something, all the universe conspires to help you achieve it.’

-If you are willing to learn any language because you feel that you should do it from inside your heart, you might reach your goal earlier.
+If you want to learn any language because you feel you should do it from inside your heart, you might reach your goal earlier.

 With the right attitude, passion, dedication, and motivation, any language is within your reach.